usnistgov/metaschema/website/content/specification/_index.md

 ### `<schema-version>`

-A required, unique string literal value indicating the distinct version assigned to the Metaschema module.
+A required, unique string literal value indicating the distinct version assigned to the *Metaschema module*.

-This version provides a means to distinctly identify a given revision of the Metaschema module in a series of revisions.
+This version MUST provide a means to distinctly identify a given revision of the *Metaschema module* in a series of revisions.
+The value child of the `<schema-version>` SHOULD be a [semantic version](https://semver.org/), which allows for automatically determining if a given version precedes, matches, or succeeds another version.

 {{<callout>}}
 Use of [semantic versioning](https://semver.org/), also referred to as "semver", in a `<schema-version>` is encouraged, since semver provides a standardized set of rules for how version numbers are assigned and incremented.
+This allows computation over version ranges and comparison of individual versions.
 {{</callout>}}

 For example: